-The Challenge of Achieving Information Dominance
+The Challenge of Achieving Information Superiority

-Information Dominance is a concept that is easy to articulate but difficult to achieve.
+Information Superiority is a concept that is easy to articulate but difficult to achieve.
 To some, it means having more information than an adversary.
-In view of the technological prowess of U.S. forces, this surfeit of information is almost always a given.
-To others, it means having friendly platforms "linked" in some way that allows them to operate together as one entity.
-The Navy and Marine Corps achieved this at sea several years ago with the "IT-21" systems that provided heretofore unheard-of connectivity between and among platforms.
-What has not been achieved is the cultural leap, the change in behavior and doctrine that enables our forces to leverage these capabilities in a way that ensures that they achieve Information Dominance over an adversary.
+In view of the technological prowess of coalition forces, this surfeit of information is almost always a given.
+To others, it means having coalition platforms "linked" in some way that allows them to operate together as one entity.
+Coalition forces achieved this at sea several years ago with systems that provided heretofore unheard-of connectivity between and among platforms.
+What has not been achieved is the cultural leap, the change in behavior and doctrine that enables our forces to leverage these capabilities in a way that ensures that they achieve Information Superiority over an adversary.

-The road to achieving Information Dominance is fraught with additional pitfalls.
+The road to achieving Information Superiority is fraught with additional pitfalls.
 One is tempted to build systems to overcome potential enemy operational capabilities.
-This has been our approach to acquisition for the past forty years.
+This has been one approach to acquisition for the past several decades.
 Define the requirements and the threat; consider alternative approaches; and then construct an acquisition strategy based upon the optimal, affordable, course of action.
 This approach served well in many areas.
 However, such an approach has not worked well in creating interoperability among systems.
 Nor has this approach worked well when the operational requirements are in rapid flux, as we have seen in the decade after the end of the Cold War.

-A second approach to attempt to achieve Information Dominance is to build systems based upon the best currently available technology to provide the most technically advanced capabilities to our forces.
+A second approach to attempt to achieve Information Superiority is to build systems based upon the best currently available technology to provide the most technically advanced capabilities to our forces.
 This approach can fail miserably in areas like Information Technology, where the technology can move from generation to generation within eighteen months or less and, thus, far faster than our ability to equip the operating forces with the same technology within a generation.
-This approach also leads to interoperability challenges among our people and allies, a situation that plagues industry as well as the military.
+This approach also leads to interoperability challenges among allies, a situation that plagues industry as well as the military.

-One methodology that does hold the promise of being able to achieve this goal is to build to the functional capabilities necessary to achieve Information Dominance.
-This is the overarching conceptual framework of the DoD's recent movement away from platform-centric and towards network-centric operations - a United States military force built around the functional capabilities required to achieve Information Dominance.
+One methodology that does hold the promise of being able to achieve this goal is to build to the functional capabilities necessary to achieve Information Superiority.
+This is the overarching conceptual framework of the recent movement away from platform-centric and towards network-centric operations - a coalition military force built around the functional capabilities required to achieve Information Superiority.6

-This functional view of Information Dominance emphasizes C4ISR capabilities that are needed across the spectrum of military operations.
-These functional imperatives for Information Dominance are both timeless and scenario independent - they are as germane today as when military forces communicated with each other via signal fires on land and flag hoists at sea.
+This functional view of Information Superiority emphasizes C4ISR capabilities that are needed across the spectrum of military operations.
+These functional imperatives for Information Superiority are both timeless and scenario independent - they are as germane today as when military forces communicated with each other via signal fires on land and flag hoists at sea.
 Achieving these functional imperatives ensures that a force has the right information at the right place at the right time - while preventing the enemy from doing so.

-Functional Imperatives for Information Dominance
+Functional Imperatives for Information Superiority

-Taking a functional view of the C4ISR capabilities that are needed to achieve Information Dominance creates a common frame of reference that enables operators and technologists to communicate in a way that translates needs into capabilities and evaluates capabilities based on real - vice perceived - needs.
-Bridging these two "worlds" is important in and of itself, as few things are more futile than technologists building capabilities that operators do not need or cannot figure out how to use.
+Taking a functional view of the C4ISR capabilities that are needed to achieve Information Superiority creates a common frame of reference that enables operators and technologists to communicate in a way that translates needs into capabilities and evaluates capabilities based on real - vice perceived - needs.
+Bridging these two

+"worlds" is important in and of itself, as few things are more futile than technologists building capabilities that operators do not need or cannot figure out how to use.